Buying real estate for the first time can be intimidating. I can help. Call me at 9259999531 and I'll give you more information.

 • Record deeds and other legal documents as instructed

-• Offer advice - the escrow holder must stay at a fair, third-party status
+• Advise you - the escrow company must maintain a neutral, third-party status

 The Escrow Holder Will: